 A visual and narrative memoir of a lifetime's encounters with 112 trendsetters, musicians, politicians, writers, and ordinary people by a noted folklorist-photographer.

-Finalist for the 2022 Foreword INDIES Book of the Year Award in the Photography Category
+Honorable Mention, for the 2022 Foreword INDIES Book of the Year Award in the Photography Category

 Rocker Rod Stewart, Jackson says, had it wrong when he titled his breakthrough album Every Picture Tells a Story.
 Pictures don't tell stories—but many of them call to mind stories or have stories about their making.